BurntSushi/erd/README.md

 may not be so useful.
 (I would not be against a small addition to `erd` that uses no formatting and writes entities as regular dot tables.)

+### Similar software

+Surprisingly, the only other software I'm aware of that translates a plain text description of a relational schema to a graphical visualization is [erwiz](https://github.com/slopjong/Erwiz).
+The project appears to be abandoned.

+If you've used `erwiz` before, you'll notice that the format of the `er` file is inspired by it.
+The `er` format is a bit more lightweight, but its general structure is similar.